a

 Al Camp, Night 3 on the PCT

-Tiny emergency backpacking camp about 100 feet up the trail East of the dirt road.
+At the tiny emergency "throw-down" backpacking camp about 100 feet up the trail East of the dirt road.

 Note the two large food bags in front of my pack.
-The Garcia bear-proof canister is already inside the pack.
+The Garcia bear-proof canister is already inside the pack, above the sleeping bag.

-The external food bags are slung low on the pack to keep the center of gravity controllable.
+The external food bags are securely attached to the frame and slung low on the pack to keep the center of gravity low and controllable.

 Information